-ADMISSIONS CRITERIA FOR ENTRY OF PUPILS AFTER 1 SEPTEMBER 2021
+ADMISSIONS CRITERIA FOR ENTRY OF PUPILS AFTER 1 SEPTEMBER 2022

-In the event of a place becoming available in Year 8 after 1 September 2021, the above criteria will be applied to any unselected applicants.
-The College maintains a waiting list for those seeking a place.
+In the event of a place becoming available in Year 8 after 1 September 2022, the above criteria will be applied to any unselected applicants.
+The College maintains a waiting list for those seeking a place in Year 8 which will be in place until 30 June 2023.
+Your child's name will be automatically added to the list.
+Please contact the College if you would like your child's name to be removed from the list.